 Three Risks on the Horizon

-The impact of this measure on Japanese companies is not simply about a single transaction being suspended.
-There are deeper, more structural risks lurking beneath the surface.
+The impact on Japanese companies is not just about a single transaction being suspended.
+There are deeper, more structural risks underneath.

 Supply Chain Disruption

-If you are sourcing critical components or materials from companies on the restricted list, you may face serious difficulties continuing operations.
-If a ready substitute supplier can be found quickly, that helps — but if the items in question are specialty products that can only be manufactured in Japan or by a specific company, production line stoppages or product development delays become unavoidable.
+If you source critical components or materials from companies on the restricted list, continuing operations may become difficult.
+If a substitute supplier can be found quickly, that helps.
+But if the items are specialty products that can only be made in Japan or by a specific company, production line stoppages or product development delays become unavoidable.

 Unintentional Regulatory Violations

-The most alarming risk is that of "indirect export."
-Even if your direct counterparty is not problematic, if the products you export ultimately reach a restricted company somewhere further down the distribution chain, you yourself could become subject to sanctions.
-Avoiding this risk requires checking that none of the companies across your entire supply chain — all the way to the end — are on any restricted list.
-The scale of that task is daunting.
+The most worrying risk is "indirect export."
+Even if your direct counterparty is fine, if the products you exported eventually reach a restricted company further down the distribution chain, you yourself can become subject to sanctions.
+Avoiding this requires verifying all the way to the end of your supply chain that no counterparty appears on any restricted list.
+The scale of that work is daunting.

 Cascading Regulatory Expansion